SiddhanthNB/duo-orm/docs/guides/querying-data.md

 - `.delete_bulk(with_hooks=False, batch_size=200, require_filter=True)`: Bulk delete with the same guard/`with_hooks` semantics as updates.
 - `.iterate(batch_size=200, batch=False)`: Stream rows (or batches).
 When you haven’t set `order_by`, DuoORM auto-orders by primary key for deterministic paging.
 Use `paginate()` for classic page/offset slices; use `iterate()` for streaming or large result sets.

+!!! warning "with_hooks=True trades speed for safety"
+    Setting `with_hooks=True` loads every matched row into memory to run `validate()` and timestamp hooks, which can be slow and memory-heavy (N+1-ish).
+Use it only when you truly need per-row hooks and keep the result set small.

 ## CRUD helpers (model and query side)

 - `Model.create(payload)` / `Model.create_bulk(payloads, return_models=False, with_hooks=False)`: High-level creates that accept Pydantic models or dicts; non-column keys are ignored.
 The bulk helper batches work and can run per-row hooks.